canalplus/rx-player/doc/api/metaplaylist.md

 ### Defining an initial position for a dynamic MetaPlaylist ####################

-As already explained, a MetaPlaylist can either be dynamic or not.
+As already explained, a MetaPlaylist can either be dynamic or static.

 For calculating the initial position of those contents, the RxPlayer will obey [the same rules than for other contents](../infos/initial_position.md).